HafizFasih/dsa-notes/docs/07-binary-tree/02-traversals.md

 ```
 In-order Traversal (DFS):
   1. Start from root node
-  2. Move to left subtree — keep going until you reach
+  2. Move to the left subtree and repeat the same process
-     a node with no left child
-  3. Visit (process) that node
+  3. After finishing left subtree, visit (process) the node
-  4. Move to its right subtree
+  4. Move to the right subtree
-  5. Repeat process for all nodes
+  5. Repeat until all nodes are visited
 ```

 ### Pseudocode